swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 benchmarks are not the silly uninformed things you find on [jsperf.com](http://jsperf.com).
 Nor are these benchmarks designed to prove that Om is the fastest possible UI component system in the world.
-These benchmarks are designed to demonstrate that JS MVCs often employ *fundamentally flawed internal design decisions that defy global optimization or leave so little guidance that users will inevitably make these same bad design decisions themselves*.
+These benchmarks are designed to demonstrate that MVCs often employ *fundamentally flawed internal design decisions that defy global optimization or leave so little guidance that users will inevitably make these same bad design decisions themselves*.